Ireland–Russia relations

-Ireland–Russia relations are the bilateral relations between Ireland and the Russian Federation.
+Ireland and the Russian Federation maintain bilateral relations.
 Ireland has an embassy in Moscow, and Russia has an embassy in Dublin.
-Relations have been tense since the Russian annexation of Crimea in 2014.
-Russian bombers have deliberately flown into Irish-controlled airspace several times, and have had to be intercepted by the Royal Air Force.
-Russian spy ships have also been observed mapping undersea communications cables and energy pipelines off the Irish coast.
-There has also been controversy over Russian plans to hold naval drills in Ireland's exclusive economic zone.
-Because of the Russian invasion of Ukraine in 2022, the Irish government imposed sanctions on Russia and expelled Russian diplomats suspected of espionage.
+Russia's embassy on Orwell Road is accused of being a hub for intelligence-gathering and online "influence operations", which it denies.
+Since the Russian annexation of Crimea in 2014, armed Russian bombers have deliberately flown into Irish-controlled airspace several times, having to be intercepted by the Royal Air Force.
+Russian spy ships have been observed mapping undersea communications cables and energy pipelines off Ireland's coast.
+There was also controversy over Russian plans to hold naval drills in Ireland's exclusive economic zone.
+Because of the 2022 Russian invasion of Ukraine, the Irish government imposed sanctions on Russia and expelled Russian diplomats suspected of espionage.
+Opinion polls in Ireland have found strong support for Ukraine.
 Russia responded by expelling Irish diplomats and declaring Ireland an "unfriendly country".
-Russia's Dublin embassy has been accused of being a hub for intelligence-gathering and online "influence operations", which it denies.

-History

-20th century
+The Irish security services say that Russian agents have covertly attempted to stoke unrest through dissident republicans, Ulster loyalists, and far-left and far-right activists.

+Soviet Russia

 In June 1920, as part of the efforts by the Sinn Féin leadership to obtain international recognition of the Irish Republic, a draft treaty with the new Russian Soviet Federative Socialist Republic was circulated in Dublin.
 E. H. Carr, the historian of early Bolshevism, considered that "the negotiations were not taken very seriously on either side".

 Patrick McCartan was to visit Moscow on the instructions of Éamon de Valera to make inquiries on the possibility of mutual recognition.
 However, before he proceeded "the Soviets had gone cold on ties with the Republic for fear of jeopardising trade negotiations with Britain."

 In April 1920, Ireland provided a loan to the Soviet Union.
 Russian jewels were provided as security, and these jewels were secretly stored in a private suburban house in Dublin until 1938.
 The loan was repaid in 1948 and the jewels returned to Moscow.

 Ireland did not recognize the USSR until 29 September 1973.

-Relations between Ireland and Russia became much more active following the end of the Cold War, with many bilateral treaties coming into effect.